mirna-ashour/ease-journal/design_doc.md

 ## Potential Endpoints

-- Journal Entries
-- Prompts
-- Categories
+- USER BASED
-- Trash Bin (of deleted categories/journal entries)
-- Create user
+    - Create user account
+    - Retrieve user account information
+    - Retreive categories for a user
+    - Retrieve journal entries within a category for a user

+- OPEN AI API
+    - Generate prompt from Open AI api given specific parameters
-- Retrieve previous entries to read them
+    - Retrieve previous entries with category as context for a prompt

-- Add images to an entry
+- GENERAL UPDATES TO DATABASE
-- update entries
+    - update a specific entry
     - modify title of an entry
     - update category of an entry
+    - Add/remove images to an entry
+    - Add to/retrieve from trash folder (of deleted categories/journal entries)